 Acting For the Camera – Class Curriculum

-The Advanced on Camera Class is a comprehensive, step by step course to develop the skills today’s actors need to work in the fast paced world of Film & Television.
+The Advanced On-Camera Class is a comprehensive, step by step course to develop the skills today’s actors need to work in the fast-paced world of Film & Television.
 Like all of our classes we believe strongly in building a base of solid fundamentals in both acting and camera technique.
-Each week of this 8 week course builds on the skills developed in the previous weeks.
+Each week of this 6-week course builds on the skills developed in the previous weeks.
 This class has two teachers: Penny Templeton acts as your on set Coach, working on your acting choices in each scene.
 Hank Schob is your Director and Technical Director both teaching camera technique and also directing all of the scenes.
-In each class, Scenes are blocked for the the camera shots, Marks are given to actors, the scene is given a dress rehearsal for the cameras and then notes are given.
-Each scene is then shot using 2 cameras with live editing for playback and the end of each class for final critique.
+ZOOM technology allows the actors to “PIN” their scene partner so they can do the scene, The rest of the class uses “SPEAKER VIEW” which switches between the two characters as each one speaks.
+This allows the class to see a “Live-Edited” scene as it is recorded.
 Each week the actors are assigned a new scene that they must have fully structured and memorized and prepared for filming.
 All the scenes are double cast so the actors get to see other actors making different choices with their roles.

-Week 8 – Final Exam: For this class we bring in a leading Industry Professional to give a final critique of your work.
+For this class we bring in a leading Industry Professional to give a final critique of your work.
 This may be a Casting Director, Agent or Manager.
 They are brought in to give the actors an honest critique and assessment of the level of their work.
-The class starts with a Q&A with the guest, followed by a Dress Rehearsal (on-camera) of the scenes from week 7.
+The class starts with a Q&A with the guest, followed by a Dress Rehearsal (on-camera) of the scenes from week 5.
 Our guest teacher then gives notes and the scenes are recorded*.
-All of the scenes are played back on the movie screen for one last final critique by our guest and Penny & Hank
+All of the scenes are given a final critique by our guest and Penny & Hank